jo3-l/blog/content/posts/shiki-hugo.md

 }
 ```

-The rest of the build script is driver code that invokes `highlightHtmlContent` on each build file
+The rest of the build script is driver code that invokes `highlightHtmlContent` on each output file
 and overwrites the contents.

 [^1]: